dioannidis/usbasp/README.md

 ##### _Serial Data_

-UART HID implementation uses 8 byte size input and output interrupt reports.
+V-USB implementation uses 8 byte size input and output interrupt reports.

 The last byte ( 8th ) has special meaning.
-It  holds the actual serial bytes count.
-If its value is greater than 7 then it is serial data.
+Its serial data or its the serial bytes count.
+If its value is greater than 7 then its serial data.
 If the value is 7 or smaller then its the serial data count and the remaining bytes are ignored.

 _Input Reports ( USBasp -> USB PC )_ or _Output Reports ( USB PC -> USBasp)_